Ten glorious photos of world-famous monuments

 Fort Crown Point, New York, USA.
 Daniel Horowitz

-After whisking away to Lake Champlain in Vermont during the pandemic, Daniel Horowitz, who has long been fascinated by old buildings and ruins, ventured into upstate New York to photograph Fort Crown Point, a decaying British fortress once used to defend against the French.
+After whisking away to Lake Champlain in Vermont during the pandemic, Daniel Horowitz, who has long been fascinated by and ruins, ventured into upstate New York to photograph Fort Crown Point, a decaying British fortress once used to defend against the French.

 Seventh place